Developing the Social Services Workforce: Retention, Recruitment, Skills

 Session 3: Enhancing Workforce Skills

-In this final session we will look at the skills challenges facing the workforce.
+In this final session we will look at research and practical examples around social services workforce enhancement.
 We will finish with an exploration of the important skill of self-reflection, recognising the barriers that can make it difficult for staff to find space to review their decision-making, the importance of good supervision for enabling reflection and why it continues to be an essential part of care.

 *Agenda subject to change